Content code

 Corps

-When both sides of an envelope are peeled back in the dark, it is sometimes possible to see light.
+When both sides of an envelope are peeled back in the dark, it is sometimes possible to see some light.

 Remove audio playback